 - You have 7 grace days you can use to turn in projects late with no penalty.

 - This policy is meant to cover such issues as job interviews, travel and so on.

 - You should not contact the instructors nor TAs when you use your one late allowance; it will be automatically applied.

-- A minute late is late.
-Plan ahead so that you are not trying to submit with 10 seconds to go, and find that the Blackboard server clock is 11 seconds ahead of your laptop clock.
+- A second late is late.
+Plan ahead so that you are not trying to submit with 10 seconds to go, and find that the Canvas server clock is 11 seconds ahead of your laptop clock.

-- Labs are primarily in-class activities, where assistance from fellow students, TAs, and instructors is available.
+- Labs are primarily hands-on activities, where assistance from fellow students and a TA is available.